Essoen/Dash/README.md

-The Dash (working title)
+The Dash
 ====

-A simple single-page application that works as a Dashboard for SickBeard.
-Developed with jQuery and Boostrap.
+A simple single-page application that works as a dashboard for SickBeard.
+Powered by jQuery, Boostrap and Glyphicons.
+In need of a better title.

 Made by Esso @essoen.net